 3d.
 "The chronology of the woman seated on the beast commenced at the end of the 1260 years, A. D. 1798, when she takes her seat upon the beast."
 "Now she is a drunken harlot, and guides the beast which carries her, or holds the supremacy over the state.
-Has not the church held this station over the and rulers of the earth since A. p.
+Has not the church held this station over the and rulers of the earth since A.D.
 1798?
-The kings facts in the case prove that she has.
-She 'sits up-on many waters,' and reigneth over the kings of the earth; not by physical power, but by artifice, cunning and deception."
+The facts in the case prove that she has.
+She sits up-on many waters,' and reigneth over the kings of the earth; not by physical power, but by artifice, cunning and deception."

-$\mathbf{\tilde{T}}$ he facts in the case forbid such an application.
 The facts in the case forbid such an application.
+The facts in the case forbid such an application.
 It cannot be demonstrated that either the Papal or Protestant churches have in any sense reigned over the kings of the earth or "held the supremacy over the state" since.
 A. D. 1798.

 To practice "artifice, cunning and deception" is one thing, but to "reign," or "hold the supremacy over the state" is quite a different thing.
-"To reign" or our superior superi signifies, 1st.
-"To exercise sovereign power or ausignifies, lst.
-"To exercise sovereign power or au-thority; to rule; to exercise government as a king or emperor; or to hold the supreme power" 2d.
+"To reign" or ignifical let.
+"To reverse supremier proverse and provense and proven signifies, 1st.
+"To exercise sovereign power or ausignifies, 1st.
+"To exercise sovereign power or authority; to rule; to exercise government as a king or emperor; or to hold the supreme power" 2d.
 Reign signifies royal authority; supreme power; sovereignty.
 3d.
 Reigning signifies "holding or exercising supreme power" &c.
 [Webster.]

 "The woman is that great city which reigneth over the kings of the earth."
-That is the cliurch over the kings of the earth."
+That is the cliurch or the Power its head holding or exercising the earth.

 or the Pope at its head, holding or exercising the su-preme power over the kings &c.
 This is the only reasonable application of the word "reigneth" in this verse.
-Has the church exercised this supreme pow-
+Has the church exercised this supreme power over kings and rulers since 1798?
+Neither the Papal or Protestant church has had this power, but the reverse, since that period.
+The Papal church Law of justice.